szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Also, Delayed Blast Fireball no longer has a markedly smaller explosion radius compared to Sunfire and Fireball, but the exact same as those.

 Lastly, this patches the Fireball explosions such that the god-awful EE explosion is substituted by something much more epic looking in my view.
 This behavior can be disabled in the configuration file.
 It's also possible to install **only** the animation change if you like.
+This includes the Dragon's Breath HLA, featuring a unique explosion.

 **Component 447:** Make Melf's Acid Arrow have a chance of splashing enemies and optionally bypass magic resistance